 1. Members in good standing from the previous season

 2. Those on the wait list.

 There is one “no-bend” plot for those with need.
 Please notify the leadership team if you’d like to request this plot.
 Keep in mind that the site itself has a few steps.
 After you receive your assignment, you can see which bed is yours on our Garden Map.
 Plots are named for streets found in the First Settlement Neighborhood.

 Plot fees are due yearly at the Garden Opening Day and are non-refundable.
-A security deposit is necessary to secure a plot of any size and will be returned if the gardener ends the season in good standing (completing volunteer hours, etc).
-Your security deposit is the same amount as your plot fee.
 For those who are able, donations beyond the required fees are greatly appreciated, and will help fund future improvements to Crowley Station Community Garden.
 If multiple gardeners are using a single plot, please add all incomes together to determine plot fee.

 Use the following sliding scale based on your total annual income to determine your plot fee.
 A similar fee scale is used in other community gardens in Madison, Wisconsin and was adjusted for the size of gardens available.